verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 [bobs-books-comp.yaml](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books/bobs-books-comp.yaml).
 When deploying Bob's Books, a VirtualService is created for bobby's front-end, because of the IngressTrait, but there are no VirtualServices for the other services in the application.
-When bobbys-front-end sends requests to bobbys-helidon-stock-application, east-west traffic, the traffic still goes to bobbys-helidon-stock-application through the Envoy sidecar proxies in the source and destination Pods, but there is no VirtualService representing bobbys-helidon-stock-application, where you could specify a canary deployment or custom load balancing.
+When bobbys-front-end sends requests to bobbys-helidon-stock-application, this east-west traffic still goes to bobbys-helidon-stock-application through the Envoy sidecar proxies in the source and destination Pods, but there is no VirtualService representing bobbys-helidon-stock-application, where you could specify a canary deployment or custom load balancing.
 This is something you could manually configure, but it is not configured by Verrazzano.

 ## Proxies
 Verrazzano uses network proxies in multiple places.
-The two proxies products used are Envoy and NGINX.
+The two proxy products used are Envoy and NGINX.
 The following table shows which proxies are used and what Pod they run in.

 | Usage  | Proxy | Pod | Namespace | Description |